Kami/libcloud-website-v2/source/_drafts/welcome-to-new-website.md

 ---
 layout: post
-title: Welcome to new website
+title: Welcome to the New Website
 author: Tomaz Muraus
 tags:
   - news